bioinf/Sibelia/README.md

 "Sibelia" is a tool for finding synteny blocks (regions of conserved DNA) in closely related genomes, like different strains of the same bacterial specie.
 It takes a set of FASTA files with genomes and locates coordinates of the synteny blocks in these sequences.
+For this version total size of the input genomes should not exceed 1 GB.

 System Requirements
 ===================